ajhenley/gitbook/detailpages_using_servlets_assignment.md

 <!--djw:done-->
+###Showing Customer Details

 Take the application that you created for the last assignment.
-While it's fine to list the customers we'd like to see the details about each customer when the user clicks on the customer's name.
+A list of customers is helpful.
+But we'd like to see the details about each customer.
+The details should show when the user clicks on the customer's name.

 ####Your Assignment
 1. Add a servlet that will show the detail information for one customer